UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/README.md

 This work serves as foundational research for our summer internship project at **IIT Mandi**: *Domain Adaptation for Acoustic Scene Classification for different devices using Cyclic Self Training*.

-**Status**: Practice work completed.
-Repository is finalized with no further updates planned.

 ## Repository Structure

 ```